deanrad/rxfx-gitbook/README.md

 ---
 description: >-
-  𝗥𝘅𝑓𝑥 is async JavaScript - done better.
+  RxFx is async JavaScript - done better.
 A way to execute and react to asynchronous effects that can be used Web, Server or Mobile.
 Built with RxJS, usable by anyone.
 ---

-# 𝗥𝘅𝑓𝑥
+# RxFx

-𝗥𝘅𝑓𝑥 uses a few principles to enable _simpler_ async coding than in _any_ modern front-end framework.
+RxFx uses a few principles to enable _simpler_ async coding than in _any_ modern front-end framework.
 When you can do work in raw "Vanilla JS", the amount of each front-end framework you need can shrink.
 This will enable better testing, easier porting to new frameworks, and more reliable code with easy cancelation and race condition prevention.

-𝗥𝘅𝑓𝑥' goals are achievable when you follow these core principles:
+RxFx' goals are achievable when you follow these core principles:

-* Decouple event publishers and subscribers (triggerers and listeners).
+- Decouple event publishers and subscribers (triggerers and listeners).
-* Prefer triggering events to invoking functions.
+- Prefer triggering events to invoking functions.
-* _"Return The Work"_ from event handlers—as Observables when possible.
+- _"Return The Work"_ from event handlers—as Observables when possible.
-* Use declarative Concurrency Modes to eliminate race conditions.
+- Use declarative Concurrency Modes to eliminate race conditions.

 Read on for examples, or view the API docs/READMEs of the sub-libraries to understand how this is done.